ozgeozge/PB_Assistant/docs/README.md

 -   `short_name` = value from `PlanetaryBoundary.short_name` (e.g.,
     `cc`)

-PB Assistant will store metadata, extract text using Grobid, and prepare embeddings.
+The application will store metadata, extract text using Grobid, and prepare embeddings.

 # 7. Start the Application